 Carol Cone: While we think of Purpose as the aspirational reason for being beyond profits, what’s exciting today are the many definitions that have emerged to identify, amplify and evolve Purpose.

 Over the years, Purpose has been called by many names.
 In the 1980s it was called marketing and philanthropy.
-By 1999, we created the term Cause Branding to describe companies like Avon, which had built a cause into its brand.
+By 1999, we created the term Cause Branding to describe companies like Avon, which had built a cause into its brand identity.
 Then as societal engagement began to penetrate product sourcing, use, employee and community welfare and the environment, we started to see terms such as CSR, triple bottom line, sustainability, doing well and doing good.